 Genealogies are not as important to today but they were in Jesus’ day… We also see from my short example that it is important to know some background information… Well, in our story, background information is vital.
 However, we do not have the luxury of being brought up Jewish.
 So there is a lot of vital information that we need to understand so the full weight of what Matthew is saying here in his Christmas story can be appreciated.

 Mark’s Gospel doesn’t contain the Christmas story but does begin with the words “The beginning of the gospel of Jesus Christ.”
 Though, Matthew does not come out and explicitly state this is good news like Mark does it is implied.
 Matthew is communicating good news about the Messiah, the Promised One.
 This truly is good news!
 God had, so to speak, been silent for a long time.
-During the intertestamental period, there had been a short time of excitement for God’s people during the Maccabean revolt, but that did not last.
+During the intertestamental period (that is, between the Old and New Testaments), there had been a short time of excitement for God’s people during the Maccabean revolt, but that did not last.
 Many people’s hope was growing cold but here we see a claim that there is good news because the Christ, the long-awaited Promised One, had come!
 This would indeed be good news!

 The first verse of Matthew’s Gospel is significant.
 It is the title of his whole book, and what do titles do for us?
 They tell us what the book is about and often where it is going, and that is exactly what Matthew’s title does.
 He says, “The book of the story of Jesus Christ.”
 So, this book is going to tell us about the story of Jesus and the word “story” is literally genesis.
 This recalls Genesis 2:4 and 5:1 and hints at the fact that Jesus’s story will bring a new creation.
 Jesus (Yeshua) is a shortened form of Joshua (Yehoshuah) and means, “Yahweh saves.”
 Notice next that it says, “Jesus Christ.”
 This may be the only place that Jesus and Christ are seen together in this way in the whole Gospel of Matthew (depending on what you do with manuscript evidence; v.
 18 and 16:21 are disputed).
 However, either way, “Jesus Christ” here is significant, especially in such close proximity to the mention of David and Abraham.
 This is because there were major messianic promises given to both of them in reference to an heir, an offspring.